 Pro Tips is here to help make sure you’re fully padded before hitting the gridiron this season.

 When it comes to lower-body padding, you’ll need two thigh pads, two knee pads, two hip pads and one tailbone pad.
-Keep in mind that most of these pads can be bought in bulk, which means it’s not only much more affordable, but also easier to check off your list of equipment needs.

 MATERIALS AND FEATURES